‘Fallout 4’ Mods: Cascadia/Seattle Review, Creation Kit Developers At Full Steam

 Fallout Cascadia Improving Itself Beyond Fallout 4

 Another great piece of the news is that the mod developers are going to address the shortcomings of the original game (Fallout 4).
-They intend at addressing each critique piece that was projected at the Bethesda created game.
+They intend to address each critique that was projected at the Bethesda created game.

 “Everything from the stunted dialogue system to the lack of S.P.E.C.I.A.L. checks inside the game.
 We are carefully considering each criticism leveled at Bethesda’s game and using the information gleamed to make Fallout Cascadia even better.”